JonoMacC/umami/README.md

 ### Yelp API Key Setup

-Once you have an API key for the Yelp Fusion API, you can set it as an environment variable on your local machine.
+Set your Yelp API key as an environment variable on your local machine.
 Create a file in your root project directory called .env.
-In that file create a variable called REACT_APP_YELP_API_KEY and set it equal to your api key.
-The file should look like:<br/>
+In that file create a variable called REACT_APP_YELP_API_KEY and set it equal to your api key (n.b. no spaces).

-`REACT_APP_YELP_API_KEY=your-api-key-goes-here`
+    REACT_APP_YELP_API_KEY=your-api-key-goes-here

 Never share your API key in public such as in a git repository.
-You should add .env to your .gitignore file.

 ### Running